sreeshmaheshwar/formal-power-series/README.md

 - `README.md`: a write-up / solution explanation of the problem.
 -  `solution.cpp`: source code of the solution to the problem, using this library with ACL.

-Before compiling any examples, remember to instantiate submodules by running the one-off commands below.
+Before compiling any examples, remember to instantiate submodules by running the one-off commands below (after cloning and `cd`-ing into the repo).

 ```sh
 ❯ git submodule init